Dick Edell: Coaching career

 Edell's first coaching position was as the freshman team coach at his alma mater, Towson, where he served for two years.
 He then held the head coaching position at Calvert Hall High School for three years, and led his team to the 1971 and 1972 Maryland Scholastic Association (MSA) championships.
 The University of Baltimore provided him his first collegiate head coaching opportunity, and, in four years, he led the team to three NCAA Division II tournaments.
 During that time, he also coached UB's soccer team, which he led to the 1975 NCAA Division II national championship.
 In 1977, Edell took over as the Army head coach.
 During his seven-year tenure, he compiled a 66–24 record and led the Cadets to four NCAA tournament appearances.
-He also coached Army Black Knights men's soccer from 1979–1981.
+He also coached Army Black Knights men's soccer from 1979 to 1981.

 Edell took over as the Maryland head coach starting with the 1984 season.
 During his 18-year tenure there, he led the Terrapins to three Atlantic Coast Conference (ACC) titles and 13 NCAA tournament appearances, which included three appearances in the championship game.
 In his second year with the Terrapins, he led the team to a 2–1 conference record to secure the championship.
 The following season, Maryland finished with a 10–3 overall record and advanced to the NCAA quarterfinals before elimination.
 In 1987, Edell led Maryland to a perfect 3–0 mark for the conference title and led the team to the NCAA semifinals.
 From 1991 to 1998, the Terrapins secured an NCAA tournament berth each season.
 In 1995, 1997, and 1998, Maryland advanced to the tournament final before being eliminated.
 In 1998, the Terps again finished with a perfect conference mark, 3–0.
 In 2001, he retired from coaching due to a non-life-threatening health issue, inclusion body myositis.
 The 57-year-old Edell said, "My mind and heart want to do this, but my body won't."

 In 2011, first-year Maryland head coach John Tillman led Maryland to the national championship game, and he contacted Edell for advice.
 Edell, whose teams lost their three championship game appearances, told The Washington Times"I said 'John, I tried practicing on Sunday.
 I tried not practicing on Sunday.
 I can't give you any help for Monday' ...
 We thought long and hard after the first one [a 13–9 loss to Syracuse].
 I don't know if we made mistakes.
 I don't have the answer.
 Whatever he does on Monday, he's on his own.I will counsel people on the semifinals.
 I don't have a useful thing to say about the final."